-To observe PECD, chiral molecules will be irradiated with intense, circularly polarized light from a femtosecond laser.
+To observe PECD, chiral molecules will be ionized with intense, circularly polarized light from a femtosecond laser.
 Electrons are then ejected asymmetrically from the molecule at angles that are dependent upon its handedness.
-By imaging the angular distribution of the electrons, the origin of this phenomenon can be investigated in detail.
+By imaging the angular distribution of the electrons, the fundamental origin of this phenomenon can be investigated in detail.
 A particular focus will be the systematic variation and positioning of multiple chiral centres within series of carefully chosen molecular systems.
 The project is well suited to those with an interest in optics, lasers and spectroscopy.
 Some software development for data acquisition/analysis will also be required.

 Based on your current searches we recommend the following search filters.

 Based on your current search criteria we thought you might be interested in these.